igui/ILPSolver/README.md

 	- `QTDIR` should point to your QT instalation dir.
 	- `GLEW_PATH` point to where you extracted GLEW.
 	- `ASSIMP_PATH` should point to Asset Import installation dir
-	- `FREEGLUT_PATH` should point to where you extracted FreeGlu.
+	- `FREEGLUT_PATH` should point to where you extracted FreeGlut.
 	- `OPTIX_PATH` points to OptiX installation directory

 	For example